alastairtooth/BMI-Calculator/README.md

 #  BMI Calculator

-ABody Mass Index calculator that - based on the user’s weight and height - will calculate their body mass and provide health advice.
+A Body Mass Index calculator that - based on the user’s weight and height - will calculate their body mass and provide health advice.

+This app was built as part of 'iOS & Swift - The complete iOS App Development Bootcamp' by Dr Angela Yu

 # Required Skills